-GASG: The Great Annual Savings Company Limited, trading as The Great Annual Savings Group.
+GASG: The Great Annual Savings Company Limited (CRN 08086347), trading as The Great Annual Savings Group.

 Letter of Authority: the letter of authority provided by GASG to the Customer and executed by the Customer to authorise GASG to negotiate on behalf of the Customer with Utility Providers.

-Utility Providers: any provider or supplier of water, gas and/or electricity (which shall include any third party provider of consumption data including but not limited to Electralink and Xoserve).
+Utility Providers: any provider or supplier of water, gas and/or electricity (which shall include any third-party provider of consumption data including but not limited to Electralink and Xoserve).

 (a) A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
 A reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or re-enacted.